2004 United States presidential election in Connecticut: By congressional district

-Kerry won all 5 congressional districts, including three held by Republicans.
+Kerry won all five congressional districts, including three that elected Republicans.

 Electors

 Technically the voters of Connecticut cast their ballots for electors: representatives to the Electoral College.
 Connecticut is allocated 7 electors because it has 5 congressional districts and 2 senators.
 All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of 9 electors, who pledge to vote for their candidate and his or her running mate.
 Whoever wins the majority of votes in the state is awarded all 7 electoral votes.
 Their chosen electors then vote for president and vice president.
 Although electors are pledged to their candidate and running mate, they are not obligated to vote for them.
 An elector who votes for someone other than his or her candidate is known as a faithless elector.

 The electors of each state and the District of Columbia met on December 13, 2004, to cast their votes for president and vice president.
 The Electoral College itself never meets as one body.
 Instead the electors from each state and the District of Columbia met in their respective capitols.

 The following were the members of the Electoral College from Connecticut.
 All were pledged to John Kerry and John Edwards: